openMetaAnalysis/Cell-therapy-and-heart-failure/README.md

-# Cell therapy for left ventricular dysfunction or heart failure (incomplete, under contruction)
+# Cell therapy for left ventricular dysfunction or heart failure
 A data-only living systematic review

 **Clinical summary:** This meta-analysis suggests that clinical intervention *is* effective in preserving or increasing the ejection fraction.
 However, there is 'substantial' heterogeneity of study results.
 The heterogeneity is partly explained by more recent studies showing less favorable results.